bryce-mcmath/MiniLinks/README.md

 ## Known issues / bugs

-- Severly lacking in alert functionality; the structure is there, the alert 'state' is working, but due to time constraints, many crucial alerts are not present (eg. this email is already in use, non-matching passwords, URL deleted etc.)
 - The UI is destitute
 - There is some client side validation, but you can still send app-breaking data to the server if you put some effort into it
 - Very little testing coverage, I did the minimum required in favour of adding more features

 ## Feature roadmap

-- Complete alert functionality, so the user always knows what's happening or what went wrong
 - Complete test coverage
 - Add JSDoc comments
 - Make it nice to look at